facontidavide/CPP_Optimizations_Diary/docs/strings_concatenation.md

 I have no idea!

-What I **do** know is that it is twice as fast that the default one and it is not an unreadable mess.
+What I **do** know is that it is twice as fast as the default one and it is not an unreadable mess.

 ## Before you copy and paste my code...